 With such interfaces and IoT platforms; windows, room lights, electricity plugs and air conditioners can be controlled by persons with disabilities remotely.
 It could be even possible to answer the phone remotely and transfer the call to wide screen television to better view sign language from a relay service call.

 A user can turn on or turn off any of the home appliances using the user interface attached to the IoT environment.
-Users with disabilities may utilize available user interface of their choice because various user interfaces can be attached to the IoT environments.
+Users with disabilities may utilize available user interface of their choice because various user interfaces can be attached to the IoT application or service.
 Each different user interface can be customized to accommodate its owner’s accessibility requirements.
 Persons with physical disabilities can use an interface as in a smartphone with built in assistive technology or a console like the one Stephen Hawking uses for speech.
 These could be adapted to control remotely home appliances in IoT environments.

 Possible accessibility needs that must be supported that would enable persons with disabilities to utilize the benefits of IoT include but are not limited to: